Nikolay Milkov (philosopher): Work

 Milkov started his work on the history of analytic philosophy, hoping to find a more refined method for achieving clear and correct thinking.
 A first result of this work was his dissertation on the logical atomism of Russell and Wittgenstein.
 Next Milkov translated Wittgenstein’s Tractatus logico-philosophicus, Philosophical Investigations and Remarks on the Foundations of Mathematics into Bulgarian.

 Milkov’s next project was to write a comprehensive history of analytic philosophy in England.
-It has been published both in an expanded, and also in a condensed form.
-In the two books, Milkov presented all the works of G. E. Moore, Russell, Wittgenstein, John Wisdom, Gilbert Ryle, J. L. Austin, P. F. Strawson and M. Dummett in a synoptic form which "maps out" the "logical geography" of their concepts and problems.
+It has been published both in an expanded and in a condensed form.
+In the two books, Milkov presented all the works of G. E. Moore, Russell, Wittgenstein, John Wisdom, Gilbert Ryle, J. L. Austin, P. F. Strawson and Michael Dummett in a synoptic form which "maps out" the "logical geography" of their concepts and problems.
 Furthermore, Milkov tried to extract the specific method of the earlier analytic philosophy.
 In doing so, he presented the early analytic philosophers against a rich background of the history of philosophy, including ancient philosophy.
-In short, he defined the real task of earlier analytic philosophy as supporting the development of the facility for "correct thinking", which Aristotle defined as ορθός λόγος and Descartes as bona mens.
+In short, he defined the real task of earlier analytic philosophy as supporting the development of the facility for "correct thinking", which Aristotle defined as ὀρθός λόγος and Descartes as bona mens.

 Milkov also explored the genealogical connections of earlier analytic philosophy with nineteenth-century German philosophy.
 While Gottlob Frege is usually seen as the ancestor of analytic philosophy, Milkov discovered Frege's professor in Göttingen, Hermann Lotze, as such.
 Importantly enough, Lotze decisively influenced both the emerging analytical philosophy and also Husserl's phenomenology.

 To further clarify the correct method of philosophy, Milkov also related earlier analytic philosophy to the latest developments of science in historical perspective.
 To this end, he explored Hans Reichenbach's philosophy of nature and the Berlin group of logical empiricism Reichenbach led.